mhavey/marklogic/uml2es/tutorials/magicdraw_profile_edit.md

 # How To Edit the UML-to-Entity Services Profile in MagicDraw

 ## Intro
+This tutorial shows how to edit the UML-to-Entity Services profile in MagicDraw.

 You probably don't need to modify the profile, unless you need to add new stereotypes.
 Before you do this, bear in mind:
 - The profile has an xImplHint stereotype in which you can embellish your model with a limitless set of general hints.
 Will xImplHint suit your purpose, or do you still need to add your own stereotypes?
 - If you add stereotypes, you will also need to modify the code of the transform module to process that stereotype ... unless the stereotype is merely for diagrammatic purposes.